 “Some events are recent, others date back more than 35 years.
 Abusive behavior has been tolerated, dismissed, minimized, ignored, negated, covered up, and its seriousness disregarded by the leaders of the Feldenkrais Community for decades.
 This behavior and complicity is unacceptable.
 These incidents have had a destructive impact on many: on their physical and mental health, their self-image, their career and finances, their sexuality, their personal and family relationships and their compassion for and sense of pride and trust in The Feldenkrais Method and its leaders.”

 You can read the document on the Feldenkrais sex abuse scandal in its entirety here:

 Update from September, 21st, 2022.
-I have sent several emails to people in the FGNA and other international Feldenkrais Guilds asking them to comment on the abuse allegations.
+I have sent several emails to people in the FGNA and other international Feldenkrais Guilds asking them to comment on the abuse allegations that you can read about below.
 In particular, I have sent emails to Elinor Silverstein, a longtime FGNA Board Member, and to Roger Russell, a so-called Senior Feldenkrais Trainer who lives in Germany.
-I have also sent several emails to Jerry Karzen and David Zemach Bersin two other "Senior" Feldenkrais Trainers and to Lesley McLennan, a Feldenkrais Trainer in Australia.
+I have also sent several emails to Jerry Karzen and David Zemach Bersin two other "Senior" Feldenkrais Trainers.

-The problem is that the abuse allegations are numerous and cover a period of nearly 40 years, going back to events from the Amherst Training in 1981 and continuing at least to 2017.
+The abuse allegations are numerous and cover a period of nearly 40 years, going back to events from the Amherst Training in 1981 and continuing at least to 2017.